nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 {% if page.comments %}

-If you have your own workflow that might improve on the above, please feel free to leave a comment below.
+If you have any ideas on how to improve these methods, please feel free to leave a comment below.
+I'd love to hear about it.

 <div id="disqus_thread"></div>
 <script>